 What is Non-Linear Regression?

-Simple Linear regression is a statistical technique that is used to estimate the mathematical relationship between a dependent variable (usually denoted as Y) and an independent variable (usually denoted as X) and is denoted with a straight line y=mx+b.
+Simple Linear regression is a statistical technique used to estimate the mathematical relationship between a dependent variable (usually denoted as Y) and an independent variable (usually denoted as X) and is denoted with a straight line y=mx+b.
 Although statistical linear models could describe the classic straight line, most statistically linear models are not represented by straight lines but by curvilinear graphs.
-While non-linear regression aka Attributes Data Analysis is used to explain the nonlinear relationship between a response variable and one or more than one predictor variable (mostly curve line).
+Non-linear regression, aka Attributes Data Analysis, is used to explain the nonlinear relationship between a response variable and one or more predictor variables (mostly curve line).
 In other words, a regression model is called “non-linear” if the derivative of the model depends on one or more parameters.

 Non- Linear Regression aka Attributes Data Analysis